jhcooper/Sodoku-Solver/README.md

 - ac3 returns a csp as well as the boolean flag.
 The csp returned is either the original csp if AC3 failed, or the csp with the reduced domains if AC3 succeeded.
 This is because revise modifies in place, which we only want to consider if AC3 is successful.

-- Backtrack returns a steps list in addition to the requirements that contains information for reproducing each step of the sodoku solution.
+- Backtrack returns a steps list in addition to the requirements that contains information for reproducing each step of the sudoku solution.